MLFlexer/mal/README.md

 Make sure to source the function in your config.
 Then create a file called .aliases.
 Make save an envoirement variable $ALIASES_FILE, which is a path to the .aliases file.
 Restart the terminal and try it out!

+If you need inspiration to how I have set it up, checkout my dotfiles: https://github.com/MLFlexer/.dotfiles